wlsf82/protractor-and-webrtc/README.md

 Now let's understand the new test cases.

-I'll explain the fourth first new test cases together, since they are very similar.
+I'll explain the third first new test cases together, since they are very similar.

 All the just mentioned test cases have the following in common:

 - They store in a variable called `browser2` the new opened browser
 - They store the `incomingPhotoOnBrowser2` or the `incomingPhotosOnBrowser2` for further verification
 - They set `browser2.ignoreSynchronization` equal to `true`, since Protractor needs to know that the application is the second browser is also a non-AngularJS app
-- They perform on or more clicks in the `snapAndSendButton`, `snapButton` and `sendButton`
+- They perform clicks in the `snapAndSendButton`, `snapButton` and `sendButton`
 - They wait for a maximum of 5000 milliseconds for the `incomingPhotoOnBrowser2` or `incomingPhotosOnBrowser2` be visible
-- Specifically for the fourth new test case the browser is refreshed
+- Specifically for the third new test case the browser is refreshed
-- They run their specific verifications, such as verifying that the `incomingPhotoOnBrowser2` is displayed when after the first browser clicks `snap & send` or `snap` and `send`; verifying that the count of `incomingPhotosOnBrowser2` is equal to `2` when `snap & send` is clicked twice; verifying that now incoming photo is displayed on `browser2` after the first browser clicks `snap & send`, but the second browser refreshes the page
+- They run their specific verifications, such as verifying that the `incomingPhotoOnBrowser2` is displayed when after the first browser clicks `snap & send` or `snap` and `send`; verifying that no incoming photo is displayed on `browser2` after the first browser clicks `snap & send`, but the second browser refreshes the page
-- And lastly, `browser2` is closed, using the `quit()` function, since Protractor only knows that it has to automatically closes the first browser.
+- And lastly, `browser2` is closed using the `quit()` function, since Protractor only knows that it has to automatically closes the first browser.

+The fourth new test is a bit different.

+- It also stores in a variable called `browser2` the new opened browser, it stores the `incomingPhotosOnBrowser2`, and it also uses `browser2.ignoreSynchronization = true;`
+- But when clicking `snapAndSendButton` in the first browser for the first time, it calls the `.then` function, since the click returns a promise, then it performs the second click in the same button and calls the `.then` function again
+- And finally it waits for the visibility of the last incoming photo, does the expectation that the number of incoming photos is `2`, and quits `browser2`.

-And the last new test cases basically:
+And the last new test case basically:

 - Opens a new browser in the same room of the first browser
 - Calls `browser2.ignoreSynchronization = true` (non-AngularJS app)